Dak Prescott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Recent Performances

-- He also carried the ball two times for five yards while scoring one touchdown on the ground.

-- Prescott has thrown for 528 yards (176.0 ypg), completing 61.4% of his passes and tossing four touchdown passes and one interception over his last three games.
+- In last week's matchup with the Falcons, Prescott completed 77.4% of his pass attempts for 296 yards, while throwing two touchdowns.

-- He's also figured in the ground game, with 21 rushing yards (7.0 ypg) on four carries with one rushing touchdown.
+- He's added 21 rushing yards on four carries and one rushing touchdown, averaging 7.0 yards per game.

 Prescott's Dallas Teammates